-Yes.
-There is no prohibition to opening Retirement Income 2020 Fund in a taxable account registration.
+Yes, there is no restriction preventing one from opening the Retirement Income 2020 Fund within a taxable account registration.

-Consider the new T. Rowe Price Retirement Income 2020 Fund (TRLAX), designed for people in or nearing retirement, who are looking for regular monthly payouts from their investments.
-In addition to ongoing monthly dividend income, you get the convenience of an all-in-one fund with ready access to your money when needed.
+Consider the T. Rowe Price Retirement Income 2020 Fund (TRLAX), designed for people in or nearing retirement, who are looking for regular monthly payouts from their investments.
+In addition to ongoing monthly dividend income, you'll enjoy the convenience of an all-in-one fund with ready access to your money when needed.

 Automatic monthly payments

-You pay the expenses of the underlying funds similar to other retirement date funds.
+You only pay the expenses of the underlying funds.

 Freedom to withdraw additional funds

-You have ready access to your money whenever you want.
+You enjoy access to your money whenever you need it.